averni/oe_autobackups/README.md

 ### Backup Jobs

-Backup Jobs:
 Definition and management of active backups